Call Now For A Free Consultation 812-590-2213

 Document Your Surroundings

+Evidence gathered immediately after a collision can be critical to your claim.
 While police reports have pertinent information regarding what happened and contact and insurance information on the drivers, it sometimes omits witness contact information.
 Write down names and phone numbers of any witnesses and take photos of both vehicles involved.
 It is helpful to write down where you were before the accident and where you were going.
 This can come in handy during the claims process.

 Document Your Injuries